 Now that you have the data, it’s time to figure out how to localize it.
 Databases come equipped to filter by state, city, or in some cases, even county, data that will enable you to get the data relevant to local journalists.
 You can even combine city- and state-level data to give your story an extra boost.

-If you’re only interested in earning media coverage in one specific region or state, find opportunities to analyze data on city or county level and create content catered to that.
+If you’re only interested in earning media coverage in one specific region or state, find opportunities to analyze data on the city or county level and create content catered to that.
 The more hyper-local your focus, the greater your chances of landing media coverage in media like local community newspapers and radio stations in that market.

 [Pitching tip: Use the state, city, or town’s name in your email subject line to increase your email open rates]

-Whereas, if you’re interested in getting more widespread coverage, state-by-state data analyses or analyses of data for major US metropolitan areas may be your best bet to maximizing coverage.
+If you’re interested in getting more widespread coverage, state-by-state data analyses or analyses of data for major US metropolitan areas may be your best bet to maximizing coverage.

 Local stories don’t solely consist of hard, government-backed data to gain local news coverage.
 In fact, local news has a hearty appetite for soft news about their audience.